Hanna Celebrates the Eight Hour Day

 The celebration of the "Eight Hour Day"was looked forward to by all the residents of Hanna.
-It normally consisted of candy, fruit and a movie for the children and a dance for the adults.
+It normally consisted of candy, fruit and a movie at Love's Theatre for the children and a dance that evening for the adults.

 The eight hour day was celebrated on April 2, 1928.
 An address was given in the Finn Hall by Harry Fox, President of the State Federation of Labor, and there was a free picture picture show, candy and oranges for the children.